Sharing of Unlicensed Spectrum by Strategic Operators: Static Sharing Schemes

-\begin{lemma} In a one-shot game, all operators using the full-spectrum strategy is the unique (strict) Nash equilibrium.
-In particular, $\pi_f(\lambda^i)$ is the minimax utility of operator $i$ with traffic~$\lambda^i$. \end{lemma} The proof is trivial due to assumption \eqref{utility_property} as each operator maximizes its utility by using the highest PSD regardless of the other operators' choice.
+\begin{lemma} In the stage game, all operators using the full-spectrum strategy is the unique (strict) Nash equilibrium.
+In particular, $\pi^i_f(\lambda^i)$ is the minimax utility of operator $i$ with traffic~$\lambda^i$. \end{lemma} The proof is trivial because an operator's utility increases as its PSD increases.

-In practice, an operator can vary its PSD over time.
-The operators' sharing problem can be modeled as a repeated game over an infinite sequence of equal epochs, where an operator's PSD remains fixed during each epoch but may be chosen arbitrarily depending on the history of the game.
-The players are the $n$ operators; the action space $\mathcal{P}$ is the set of feasible power spectral densities; the strategy space of an operator is the set of complete plans of actions that defines what PSD the operator will use in every possible event where the operator needs to act; and the payoff is the expected total revenue over the infinite time horizon in \eqref{eq:weighted_utility}.
-As was observed in~\cite{Tse-2007}, the repeated game allows a richer set of Nash equilibria.
-In this work, we consider profiles which are subgame perfect Nash equilibria.
-The subgame perfect Nash equilibrium is a refined and stronger notion than the Nash equilibrium \cite{Fundenberg-1991}, in the sense that such equilibria are not merely the consequence of non-credible threats, and thus are rationale and likely outcomes in practice.
+In practice, the stage game is repeated an infinite number of times and each operator can vary its PSD over time.
+The players are the two operators; the action space $\mathcal{P}$ is the set of feasible PSDs; at the end of each epoch, the operators can observe the action of the other operator and can use the complete history of play to decide on future actions; the strategy space of an operator is the set of complete plans of actions that define what PSD the operator will use in every possible event where the operator needs to act; and the payoff is the expected total revenue over the infinite time horizon expressed in \eqref{eq:weighted_utility}.
+As was observed in~\cite{Tse-2007}, the repeated game allows a much richer set of Nash equilibria than the stage game.

+In this section, we consider profiles which constitute an SPNE.
+SPNE is a refined and stronger notion than Nash equilibrium \cite{Fundenberg-1986}, in the sense that such equilibria cannot be merely the consequence of non-credible threats, and thus are rationale and likely outcomes in practice.
+In particular, a strategy profile is an SPNE if the restriction of the strategy profile yields a Nash equilibrium from the start of each stage for each history~\cite{Fundenberg-1991}.
+In order to verify a profile as an SPNE, we can use the one-shot deviation principle, which addresses the equivalence between single-deviation optimality and strategy-deviation optimality.
+In particular, in an infinite-horizon multi-stage game with perfect information, a strategy profile is an SPNE if and only if no operator can gain by deviating from the profile in a single stage and conforming to the profile thereafter \cite[Theorem 4.2]{Fundenberg-1991}.

 \begin{lemma} Let $(u^1,u^2)$ be a feasible utility pair, i.e., there exists a pair of PSDs the two operators can adopt to attain $(u^1,u^2)$ as their utilities.
-If $(u^1, u^2)> (u_f^1, u_f^2)$, then there is a subgame perfect Nash equilibrium where the corresponding expected total revenue pair is $(u^1, u^2)$ for some future discount factor $\delta$ sufficiently close to 1. \end{lemma}
+If $(u^1, u^2)> (u_f^1, u_f^2)$, then there is an SPNE where the corresponding expected total revenue pair is $(u^1, u^2)$ as long as the future discount factor $\delta$ is sufficiently close to 1. \end{lemma}